-If you’re a small business owner, chances are you’re hearing the phrase ‘Making Tax Digital’ more and more.
+If you’re a small business owner or even looking for information on how to become self employed, chances are you’re hearing the phrase ‘Making Tax Digital’ more and more.
 What exactly is it however and why is it coming into effect?

 The government is introducing Making Tax Digital in a bid to make it easier for businesses and the self-employed to get their tax right and stay on top of their affairs.
 It’s intended to bring the UK tax system into the 21st century by providing businesses with a modern, streamlined system to keep their tax records and provide information to HMRC.